Pilea Peperomioides Care

 PRO TIP: Be sure to rotate the plant frequently as Pilea peperomioides grow quickly and orient towards the light.

-The Pilea Peperomioides is known by many names, including the Chinese Money Plant, the UFO plant, or the missionary plant.
-Known for its unique pad-like foliage in an eye-catchingly bright shade of green, this plant has been popular in Scandanavia for years.
+The Pilea Peperomioides is known by many names, including the Chinese money plant, the UFO plant, the friendship plant, or the missionary plant.
+Noted for its unique pad-like foliage in an eye-catching bright shade of green, this plant has been popular in Scandanavia for years.
 Cuttings of the plant were taken from its native China by a Norwegian missionary who helped propagate it in Europe and grow its popularity there.
 It's only become widely available in the USA in the past few years, but has quickly become a favorite of plant enthusiasts on this side of the world too.

 If you are unsure of the lighting conditions in your home or office, check out our guide for how to measure light in your space.